 Lancelin is a small town north of Perth, right on the beach.
 It is well known for its huge sand dunes, great windsurfing spots and rock lobster fishing.
-If you are looking for a week’s holiday or even just a day trip, you can’t go wrong with Lancelin.
-There is so much to do, and you don’t have to spend huge amounts of money to do it either.
+If you are looking for a week’s holiday or even just a day trip, you can’t go wrong with a trip to this part of the coast!

 Location and Route

 It takes around an hour and a half to drive from Perth to Lancelin, which makes it a destination that a lot of people visit.
 If you want to get a taste of what it is like to Travel Western Australia, then make sure you have a look at Lancelin!

 To get there, you simply drive north along the Mitchell freeway.
 At the end, you turn right onto Hester Ave, and then left onto Wanneroo Road This eventually turns into Indian Ocean Drive, and you can follow that right up until Lancelin Road.
 Turn left and you’ll be taken down the hill and towards the coastal town of Lancelin.

 The Lancelin Bakery is a great place to start your visit, which is at the back of the main shopping complex.
 They have some amazing food.
 Another great place to take a look is the Lancelin Jetty, which is just north of the shops.

 It’s not uncommon to see the crayfish boats come and unload their catch and then re stock up on bait.
 Be careful of vehicles driving on the jetty while you are there.
 The jetty is also quite a good place to fish, so throw out a few lines if you’re into fishing.